chinmayk/academics-cookbook/index.md

 # The Antidote

 A cocktail for our troubled Coronavirus times.
+From my philosopher friend.

 * 3 parts rye whiskey
 * 1/2 part Anisette